 This course introduces students to the underlying concepts in manipulating a three dimensional virtual reality environment.
 The objects in this environment are both recognizable (dinosaur, tree, airplane) and also proper objects as the term is used in computer science.
 Students will work individually and in teams animating to specific objectives with a significant deliverable at the end of the course.
 Implementations of interactive advertising or educational games are potential project areas.
 Topics include: virtual reality concepts (objects, point of view, lighting), object oriented concepts (properties, methods, events), and animation control concepts (collision detection, decision implementation, iteration, and parallel activities).

 This course is designed to introduce C#, an event-driven, fully object-oriented, visual programming language.
 The course covers the Visual Studio.NET integrated development environment (IDE) while covering the basics of the C# language.
 Topics include input / output statements, arithmetic and logical operations, control structures, program modules (methods and classes) and arrays.
-Students will be involved in writing programs of increasing complexity throughout the course, offered every year.
+Students will be involved in writing programs of increasing complexity throughout the course.
 This is a programming course.

 This course focuses on the techniques and tools necessary to achieve successful system implementation of mobile applications.
 Topics covered include managing the system implementation process, implementation design issues, how mobile application development is affected/constrained by existing software, techniques for writing quality code, techniques for testing code, understanding the role of proper documentation, and understanding, designing and managing implementation support functions.
 Students go through all the steps necessary to code, test and develop an actual mobile application.
 The course consists of a mix of lectures and hands-on laboratory work.